avast/k8s-admission-webhook/README.md

 ```

 In case you want to check `readOnlyRootFilesystem` property globally but also allow some containers requiring writable root filesystem, they can be whitelisted by using annotations.
-Annotations are required at Pod level and have default prefix `admission.writable.container.root.required` which can be changed by configuration flag.
+Annotations are required at Pod level and have default prefix `exceptions.rorootfs.validation` which can be changed by configuration flag.

 There are two ways how to whitelist container:
 * Using annotation per container in format `{annotation_prefix}/{container_name}: true`